PBHA in Numbers

 Apply to Work at SUP

 Directors will oversee the operation of one of 12 summer day camps.
 Directors receive a $6,000-$7,000 stipend and room/board.
 Each Senior Counselor at SUP works with groups of children ages 6-13 for six weeks during the summer.
 Senior Counselors receive a $5,500 stipend and room/board.
-The second priority deadline for Senior Counselors is March 23rd and Directors are being accepted on a rolling basis.
+Directors and Senior Counselors are being accepted on a rolling basis.

 -